TritonDataCenter/rfd/rfd/0139/README.md

 the migration process to using node-tap can be piecemeal: during migration some test files can continue to use `tape`, for example.

 - [x] a test file can be run on its own, e.g. `node test/foo.test.js`

 Yes, by design for tap and tape.

 - [x] a CLI for more conveniently running multiple test files

 Yes, `tap`.

 - [x] [TAP](https://testanything.org/tap-version-13-specification.html) output

 Yes, via `tap -R tap ...`.

-Two other good things about node-tap's TAP output.
-One is that

 - [x] good reporting for failing tests

 Yes.

 By default `tap` uses a more compact formatted output ostensibly for a better interactive experience.
-That's fair, the output does a good job of exposing failing tests, e.g.:
+That's fair and the output does a good job of exposing failing tests, e.g.:

 ![tap default error reporting of `t.deepEqual`](./tap-default-error-reporting.png)